tale/dotfiles/README.md

 - My dislike for file explorers led me to [oil.nvim](https://github.com/stevearc/oil.nvim)
 - Virtual git blames and status indicators in the gutter

-#### Nix
+#### System
 - Utilizing `nix-darwin` and `home-manager` for configuration
 - Stable `nixpkgs` for all the system packages that I need
 - All the boilerplate that comes with Nix (it's a feature)
+- Hammerspoon for quick keybinds and window management on macOS

 #### Git
 - Hooks for conventional commits and email mismatch checks
-- Implemnts a workaround to use global hooks with Husky enabled
+- Implements a workaround to use global hooks with Husky enabled

 #### Toolchain
 - A managed installation of `rust` and friends.